-For more than 100 years, the Putnam Hill Chapter DAR Regent's Project has been the Historic Preservation of Putnam Cottage - Knapp Tavern Museum.
-Knapp Tavern and the Putnam Hill Historic District are listed on the National Register of Historic Places.
+For more than 100 years, the Putnam Hill Chapter DAR Regent's Project has been the Historic Preservation of Putnam Cottage.
+Putnam Cottage and the Putnam Hill Historic District are listed on the National Register of Historic Places.

 243 East Putnam Avenue

 Putnam Hill Chapter DAR Historic Preservation Project

 Early records show that in February 1680, a Greenwich Town Meeting ordered Mr. Holley, Sergeant John Lockwood and Joseph Ferris to lay out a township upon the land lying nearby Horseneck Brook, to number twenty home lots of four acres each and a piece of land for a common.

 Timothy Knapp bought the Horseneck property in 1692.
 Architectural historians have stated that the east front room could have been built prior to this date.